GoogleCloudPlatform/solutions-builder/README.md

-# Solutions Template
+# Google Public Sector Solutions Template

 > This is the template for building packaged and repeatable solutions with
 > the best practices in architecture on GCP, including GKE clusters, CI/CD,
 > as well as development process.

-## Creating new project with Solutions Template
+## Getting Started

 ### Prerequisites